 6:00 - 7:30

 An evening of poetry and discussion in conjunction with the current African American Center exhibition, Malik Seneferu: A Retrospective.
-Featuring a panel discussion with Malik Seneferu, artist Dewey Crumpler, curator Peter Fitzsimmons and special guests.
+Featuring a panel discussion with artists Malik Seneferu, Dewey Crumpler (who will join us virtually) and Raymond Holbert in conversation with curator Peter Fitzsimmons.

 Malik Seneferu has spent the last 35 years instructing and leading an array of artistic and cultural expressions throughout the Black diaspora in San Francisco and beyond.
 During this time, Seneferu has developed a multidisciplinary body of work stemming from his early, firsthand experiences dealing with prejudice and injustice, as witnessed in and around his community.
 In his continued pursuit to support underserved populations, he addresses these issues through his life and art, and has made a difference in the hearts and minds of many.